LogoLogo

 'version' => time(),

-] );
+]

-In this example, we using a simple email Carrier, but you are free to use any other Carrier registered within the Notification plugin.
-The easiest way to get the Carrier configuration is to set it up in WordPress Dashboard and just export the Notification to JSON.
+In this example, we use a simple email Carrier, but you are free to use any other Carrier registered within the Notification plugin.
+The easiest way to get the Carrier configuration is to set it up in the WordPress Dashboard and just export the Notification to JSON.
 The JSON file will have all the keys you need to configure here.

 Action